Lavalierre/ErrorHandler/README.md

 - Automatic logging errors from server side into separate file
 - Protection from error spam - only one error of the same type per game session will be sent to the server (for example: if there's a ton of errors on the client-side, which are happened in the onRender event)
 - Displaying level of local variables (level = 0 is getstackinfos() itself! level = 1 is the current function, level = 2 is the caller of the current function, and so on)
-- Display name of the function, where error is ocurred (**NOTE:** This is disabled by default, to enable it read section Usage)
+- Display name of the function, where error is occurred (**NOTE:** This is disabled by default, to enable it read section Usage)

 ## Additional features:
 1. If [BPackets](https://gitlab.com/bcore1/bpackets) module is loaded on **both sides**: